matrix-org/synapse/UPGRADE.rst

  * in the case of email, as an alternative contact to help with account recovery.
  * in the case of email, to receive notifications of missed messages.

-Before an an email address or phone number can be added to a user's account, or before such an address is used to carry out a password-reset, Synapse must confirm the operation with the owner of the email address or phone number.
+Before an email address or phone number can be added to a user's account, or before such an address is used to carry out a password-reset, Synapse must confirm the operation with the owner of the email address or phone number.
 It does this by sending an email or text giving the user a link or token to confirm receipt.
 This process is known as '3pid verification'.
+3pid, or "threepid", stands for third party identifier.
+Email addresses and phone numbers are considered 3pids.

 Previous versions of Synapse delegated this task to an identity server by default.
 In most cases this server is vector.im or